 - The meanings we give things can change – If we are influenced by new people or new experiences, our meanings might change.
 If I were to be attacked by a bear, chances are I would then stop relating it to happiness and react more with fear than joy.

-Symbolic interactionism is a powerful sociological framework for understanding the world around us.
+Symbolic interactionism is a powerful social process theory that is used for understanding the world around us.

 It becomes even more relevant today as the world becomes increasingly more interconnected through the internet, allowing us to interact more often and with more people.